GuiSebax/GuiSebax/README.md

-# Hello my name is Guilherme and this is my GitHub Repository 😓💌
+# Hello Sir, this is my GitHub Repository 😓💌

 Currently pursuing a degree in Computer Science at the State University of Maringá, in the 8th semester.
 I'm passionate about solving problems that require creativity and tackling challenges that are slightly complex.
 I am a proactive and determined enthusiast, always striving to do exceptional work.
 I believe teamwork is crucial, as collaborating with fellow developers enriches the problem-solving process.